pengweiqhca/opentelemetry-proxy/README.md

 If defined [NonActivity] on method, call method will not generate an activity. if `SuppressInstrumentation` is true, the inner activity will be discarded.

 ### [ActivityName]
-To modify the DisplayName of an inner activity, you must invoke `TracerProviderBuilder.AddProcessor(new ActivityNameProcessor())`.
+To modify the DisplayName of an inner activity, you must invoke `TracerProviderBuilder.AddActivityNameProcessor()`.
 If a type is defined with the [ActivitySource] attribute or a method is defined with the [Activity] or [NonActivity] attribute, the [ActivityName] attribute will not take effect.

 ### [ActivityTag]